DHTMLX/docs-suite/docs/optimus_guides/index.md

 </section>
 ~~~

-- the example of View returned as a DHTMLX widget:
+- the example of the View returned as a DHTMLX widget:

 ~~~js
 import { View } from "dhx-optimus";